 Cannabinoids may have health benefits such as reducing inflammation, reducing itching, and slowing cell growth.

-Some treatments have side effects, and others become less effective over time.
-So, scientists are always looking for new ways for people to manage their condition.
+Some treatments have side effects while others become less effective over time.
+As a result, scientists are always looking for new ways to manage this condition.

 Potential benefits of cannabis for psoriasis

 Cannabis contains chemicals called cannabinoids.
 The human body also produces some cannabinoids naturally.